 As India’s wind market has strong future potential, the client is interested in expanding its market presence through brownfield investments in localized assets.
 The client reached out to MEC to conduct a full market and commercial due diligence of the target, answering two key questions-

 - How realistic is the quoted valuation of the target’s asset base?

 - What is it’s competitive and commercial positioning in the market?

-We leveraged our experience and knowledge in the Indian wind market to quickly understand the key criteria to win in the Indian wind market.
-We started off with understanding the target’s landbanks and their commercial competitiveness in the market.
-In parallel, we built understanding on the target’s internal operations, bid strategy and customer landscape, and plotted these in the market frame.
-These two areas were chosen for deep analysis, as they were identified to play a pivotal role in the company’s valuation and its performance in future.
-MEC+ adopted a 4-point approach, covering the target’s internal as well as external view with respect to the market dynamics.
-The questions were broken down as follows:
+We leveraged our experience and knowledge to understand the key criteria to win in the Indian wind market.
+We started off by understanding the target’s land-banks and its commercial competitiveness in the market.
+In parallel, we gained an understanding of the target’s internal operations, bid strategy and customer landscape, and plotted these in the market frame.
+MEC adopted a 4-point approach, covering the target’s internal as well as external view with respect to the market dynamics.
+Accordingly, we broke down the questions as follows: